 To take advantage of the Fourth Industrial Revolution requires companies to redesign processes such that people collaborate with new technologies and hand-over operational control where automation can substitute for their labour.
 And inversely, within a redesigned process technology alerts human experts to retake control when their judgment and problem-solving skills are needed to complete a task.

 Process redesign involves mapping out constituent activities and the flow of control from activity to activity, and then analysing each activity to determine the appropriate level of automation, if any.
 Activities characterised by Professor Autor as involving rote repetition and adherence to rules are immediate candidates for automation, while abstract tasks that “require problem-solving capabilities, intuition, creativity, and persuasion” are best left to those in professional, technical, and managerial occupations.

-Robotic Process Automation (RPA) is technology of the Fourth Industrial Revolution “designed to reduce the burden of repetitive, simple tasks on employees”.
-The robotic component of RPA is software programmed to automate rule-based and highly structured tasks.
-RPA can be viewed as a control function spanning multiple systems, that include databases and other information sources.
-RPA offers a clear interface, such that a process being automated appears as familiar and simple to operate by anyone already familiar with the work.
-This simplicity extends to RPA being explainable, so professionals responsible for the process immediately understand the current state of operation, and where and when the robot requires human assistance to complete a task.
+Intelligent Process Automation (IPA) is technology of the Fourth Industrial Revolution “designed to reduce the burden of repetitive, simple tasks on employees”.
+The robotic component of IPA is software programmed to automate rule-based and highly structured tasks.
+IPA can be viewed as a control function spanning multiple systems, that include databases and other information sources.
+IPA offers a clear interface, such that a process being automated appears as familiar and simple to operate by anyone already familiar with the work.
+This simplicity extends to IPA being explainable, so professionals responsible for the process immediately understand the current state of operation, and where and when the robot requires human assistance to complete a task.

-The impact of RPA is to improve productivity which is measured by comparing output per time unit achieved in the new process design with that achieved in the previous pattern of work.
+The impact of IPA is to improve productivity which is measured by comparing output per time unit achieved in the new process design with that achieved in the previous pattern of work.

 Highly valued by the corporate world, digital technologies are also exploited by sophisticated criminals who operate internationally to move and launder money.
 Guided by international bodies such as the Financial Action Task Force nations are enacting increasingly stringent regulations that guard their economies against financial crime.
 Assessing risk through due diligence in the form of KYC (Know Your Customer) and keeping records of these checks form the foundation of these defences.